trix-solutions/moncli/README.md

 * rating
 * file

 An example for creating a new __ColumnValue__ object is shown below.
-In addition to the _id_ and _column_type_ parameters, column values can be added to the __ColumnValue__ objects when using the type-specific __ColumnValue__ properties as a named argument.
 Please note that the board column IDs must be pre-defined and know prior to using this function effectively.
 ```
 >>> # Empty checkbox column value
 >>> from moncli import create_column_value